 The program begins in Washington, DC, where students participate in a two-week foundational traveling seminar and learn firsthand from professionals in the field.
 The group then travels to Geneva, Switzerland, to study multilateral diplomacy and strategic decision making.
-The Geneva portion of the program includes a three-day traveling seminar in Brussels focused on the European Union.
 In the spring, students go to South Africa to explore non-western perspectives on international relations, South-South diplomacy, and the politics of the African Union.
-A three-day excursion to visit the headquarters of the African Union in Addis Ababa, Ethiopia, takes place at the end of the spring semester.